 Automatic Spring Drive 3-Day

-The winding system and drive time were improved from the existing 48-hour manual winding system to an automatic 72-hour power reserve.
-The automatic winding mechanism uses Seiko's original Magic Lever mechanism developed in 1959, but with improved productivity, maintainability, and durability to enhance winding efficiency.
+While the first Spring Drive watch was presented in 1999, it was not until after a further four years of intensive development that the first Grand Seiko 9R Spring Drive was created.
+To meet the high standards of Grand Seiko, the winding system and drive time were upgraded from a manual winding system with 48 hours of power reserve to automatic with a 72-hour power reserve.
+The automatic winding mechanism uses the Magic Lever mechanism developed in 1959, but with improved productivity, maintainability, and durability to enhance its winding efficiency.

 What makes 9R Spring Drive special?